HATUNGIMANA/Intro_to_AI_final_project_Fridah_Eric/README.md

 Below is the step-to-step guide on how we implemented it and how anyone can have access to it and use it:

 1. Imported necessary libraries such as:
+- numpy - used to manage numerical arrays and matrices
+- pandas - used to manipulate data
-          - cv2 - library used to process images
+- PIL - used to work with the images
-          - pyttsx3 - TTS library used to convert text to speech
+- TensorFlow - used to build and train neural networks
-          - threading - library used to increase speed by running tasks in separate threads.
+- ResNet50 - used to classify images
-          - flask - allows us to set up web interface
+- Streamlit - used to create the web interface
-          - numpy - used to manage numerical arrays
+- gtts - used to convert the text to speech audio files
-          - tensorflow - used for object detection and text-to-speech
+- opencv - used to process the image and video analysis

 2. Loaded the Pre-trained models:
 - ResNet50 model for image classification
 - YOLOv7 for object detection

 3. Created helper functions:
 - Image processing function
 - Object detection function
 - Caption generation function
 - Text-to-Speech function

 4. Implementation of the streamlit web interface
 - Set up web interface using streamlit
 - Process the uploaded or captured image if applicable